mkbaldwin/cloud-study-guides/AWS_CCP_Study_Guide.md

                             connectivity.
 Each region will have multiple availability zones.
   * **AWS Edge Locations** - Data center locations used as a part of a global content delivery network (CDN).
 These locations only apply to global services such as CloudFront (CDN) and Route 53 (DNS).

+## Shared Responsibility Model

+The **customer** is responsible for security of services running in the cloud.
+This includes OS level security patches on EC2, software configuration / patching for custom or third-party software.

+**AWS* is responsible for security of the cloud.
+This includes the AWS network and server infrastructure, and underlying operating systems for managed services that do not provide OS level access.

 ## Cloud Economics